DoComplement/Roblox/Library/ServerQuery/README.md

 Url = "https://games.roblox.com/v1/games/"..tostring(game.PlaceId).."/servers/0?sortOrder=1&excludeFullGames=true&limit=100&cursor" -- needs to have https secure
 ```

 ## To Do
+- See to modifying the code to use ipairs in fetchServer function (& test if it is faster than next)
-- Add all methods in "getUsage" function
+- Add all methods in "Usage" section of README, and add info to the Information section
 - Convert (& consolidate some) Linked Lists to Arrays by converting the input "Query" and search "Type" arguments to integers
 ```
 local Conversion = {